 Here are the general criteria for each:

 Most personal loan companies are concerned with just two numbers:

 - Your personal credit history

 - Your personal income

-The higher you score in these areas, the more advantageous your loan will be in regards to borrowing amount, term length, and interest rate.
+The higher you score in these areas, the more advantageous your loan will be regarding borrowing amount, term length, and interest rate.
 Yes, that’s all you need.
 If you have a solid credit score and personal income, you shouldn’t have much trouble obtaining a substantial personal loan.

 But let’s say you aren’t so strong in those areas.
 Does that automatically mean personal loans are out of the question?
 Possibly.
 This brings us to the greatest difference between business loans and personal loans.
 You can have sub-par credit and personal income and still access a reasonably-priced business loan.

 Banks and other traditional institutions usually place tremendous value on credit scores.
 If your score is less than perfect, your application will most likely be denied.
 Online and alternative institutions, however, frequently approve applicants with mediocre or even poor credit.
 These loans are not as advantageous as bank loans, but they provide necessary funding while allowing the borrower to build credit during the repayment process.

 But online and alternative institutions won’t work with just anybody.
 Applicants with sub-par credit must fulfill numerous other requirements to show that they can be trusted.
 This includes cash flow, time in business, revenue, and profitability.
 The status of your industry and your ability to provide collateral may affect your application as well.

 The importance of each factor depends on the institution, along with the type of loan.
 For example, the number one requirement for a merchant cash advance is consistent debit and credit card sales.
 Payments for a merchant cash advance are deducted from debit and credit transactions.
 Thus, the institution is more concerned with your future sales than your past.